Dental veneers are a very common treatment to improve the appearance of individual teeth and overall smiles.

 Composite veneers are generally more inexpensive than their porcelain counterparts, and they are usually built upon existing teeth, layer upon layer, as the patient sits in the dental chair.

-The upside of this is that composite dental veneers can be placed in only one visit, which helps keep the cost down and also reduces treatment time.
+The upside of this is that composite dental veneers can be placed in only one visit, which helps keep the cost down and reduces treatment time.

 Porcelain veneers, on the other hand, are generally fabricated in a dental laboratory and can come very close to the translucency and lustre of a healthy natural tooth.
 Porcelain veneers are also quite strong and rugged.

-What are the advantages and disadvantages of dental veneers?
+What are the Benefits of Dental Veneers?

 One of the very great benefits of veneers is that they help protect the underlying tooth from dental caries (more commonly known as tooth decay or cavities.
 They protect teeth against the acid bacteria produce, which causes holes in teeth.